 How does it work?

-Secondly, the insertion of needles creates a micro-trauma to the skin.
+The insertion of needles creates a micro-trauma to the skin.
 Collagen (which strengthens and plumps up the skin) is produced to repair this ‘injury’, helping to fill out fine lines.
 As these tiny perforations remain open for a short while, any skin rejuvenating serums and moisturising cream used at the end of the treatment are absorbed into the upper layers of the dermis.

 Can you treat me if I’ve had botox or fillers?